kumarsaurabhkv/zed_code_runner_Windows/README.md

 The terminal panel will display the output

-Compiled binaries (if any) are stored in the same folder as the source.
+Compiled binaries (if any) are stored in the build_out folder as the source.

 ⚠️ Pressing F5 while the task is already running will not start a new instance (prevents conflicts).